encrypted1717/Comp_Sci_NEA/README.md

-My first proper python project which I have to submit as coursework, however, will attempt to release this as an official free game on steam hopefully.
+My first proper python project which I have to submit as coursework, however, will attempt to release this as an official free steam game, hopefully.